bwsw/cloudstack-ui/docs/source/CSUI-Start.rst

 - ``support-info.md`` - the main file that contains contact details of the technical support team in English,

-- ``support-info.ru.md`` - contains Russian version of the main file.
+- ``support-info.ru.md`` - contains a Russian version of the main file.

 If you use the prepared `Docker image <https://github.com/bwsw/cloudstack-ui#deployment>`_ to deploy the project, you should map your custom support information files via Docker-volume when running the container.
 For example:
 ::